Spiced Crock Pot Pinto Beans (No Soak, GF)

 the completed slow cooker pinto beans in a bowl with a silver serving spoon and garnished with herbs

-These Pinto Beans are an ideal meal prep recipe because they can be easily stored in the fridge or freezer until you need it.
-I love to make big batches and freezing until I need beans for other recipes.
+This Pinto Beans recipe is an ideal meal prep recipe because it can be easily stored in the fridge or freezer until needed.
+I love to make big batches and freeze until I need beans for other recipes.

-• Prep Ahead – Make ahead and refrigerate for up to 5 days in an airtight container.
+• Make Ahead – Make ahead and refrigerate for up to 5 days in an airtight container.

 • Store – In an airtight container in the refrigerator for up to 5 days.

-• Freeze – Let beans cool down then transfer into these very handy Ziploc freezer bags.
+• Freeze – Let beans cool down, then transfer them into these handy Ziploc freezer bags.
 Squeeze out all the extra air and seal the bags.
 Label the bags and then lay them flat in the freezer.
 Store in the freezer for 3 months.

-• – Feel free to make a fair amount of beans, and with a few adjustments, you can get several meals out of one pot of beans.
-Here are some suggestions:
+• Meal Prep – Feel free to make a fair amount of crockpot pinto beans; you can get several meals out of one pot of beans with a few adjustments.

 the finished pinto beans inside a glass storage container

-How Long Do You Cook Pinto Beans In A Slow Cooker?
+How Long To Cook Pinto Beans In Crock Pot?

-Folks, cooking times for your beans depends on what you’re looking to use the beans for.
+Folks, how long to cook pinto beans in the crock pot depends on what you’re looking to use the beans for.

 If you’re using these beans for salads, you’ll want firmer beans needing less cook time.
 If you’re using them in soups or soupy meals, you need softer beans that need longer cooking times.